Mini Egg cookies

 - Add the flour and mix it well together.

-- Add half the mini eggs and mix them in with a wooden spoon.
+- Bash half the mini egg to break them up and make them a little smaller.
+Add the broken mini eggs and chocolate chips and mix them in with a wooden spoon.

 Bake the Easter cookies